garbados/couchdb/share/doc/src/api/database.rst

 * **Admin Privileges Required**: no

-Sets the maximum number of document revisions that will be tracked by CouchDB, even after compaction has occurred.
+Sets the maximum number of document revisions that will be tracked by Cloudant, even after compaction has occurred.
 You can set the revision limit on a database by using ``PUT`` with a scalar integer of the limit that you want to set as the request body.